dporr/skf-editor/README.md

 # skf-editor [GSOC'21]

 This project is released as contribution to the [OWASP Security Knowledge framework](https://www.securityknowledgeframework.org/) and developed during [Google Summer of Code 2021](https://summerofcode.withgoogle.com/projects/#5895727206629376) by the student [Diego Porras](https://www.linkedin.com/in/daporras/).
-All the code contributed during GSoC21 duration is hosted under this repository.
+All the code contributed during GSoC21 duration is hosted under this repository with the hashtag #GSoC21.
+This project is meant to be mantained after GSoC21 and the aforementined hashtag will be deprecated to clearly separate the during-GSoC, and, post-GSoC21 work.

+# Note to my mentor
+My sincere thanks to my mentor, Glenn Ten Cate, who has been one of the most patient, precise, and professional people possible during this process.
+The knowledge, ideas, and motivation that you shared with me during GSoC21 contributed a lot to my personal and professional life.
+I hope we can still work on this and new projects.

 ### What is SKF?
 Security Knowledge Framework (SKF) is a tool that is used as a guide for building and verifying secure software.
 It can also be used to train developers about application security.
 The OWASP Security Knowledge Framework is an expert system web-application that uses the OWASP Application Security Verification Standard and other resources.
 It can be used to support developers in pre-development (security by design) as well as after code is released (OWASP ASVS Level 1-3).